simon-void/ksv4ever/README.md

 ```
 Invoking `csv2List` will close `csvStream`.

-`csv2List` has actually a bunch of optional parameters - apart from the main one that takes in a `CsvSourceConfig` -
+`csv2List` has actually a bunch of optional parameters, apart from the main one that takes in a `CsvSourceConfig` -
 that provide statistics about how many rows where discarded/parsed.
-(As the naming suggest the main idea here is to allow for logging.)
+(As the naming suggests the main idea here is to allow for logging.)
 * modifyItem: `(item: T) -> T`: while `csvSourceConfig.fixLine` works on a `String` level, this function modifies items on the resulting class level.
 * keepItem: `(item: T) -> Boolean`: a predicate to remove unneeded items from the resulting list.
 Make sure to check if the option `csvSourceConfig.removeConsecutiveDuplicates` as well.
 * logInvalidLine: `(line: String, msg: String)->Unit`: the line and reason of why a certain row/line was dropped from the csv (, mostly because the number of commas didn't fit).